CPCCLDG3001A – Licence to perform Dogging

 - A nationally recognised certificate

-Shamrock Training Services is totally responsible for and committed to the on-going compliance for all training and assessment conducted.
+Shamrock Training Services is responsible for and committed to the on-going compliance for all training and assessment conducted.
 Please see the Student handbook for more information.